Aru0101/Malaria-Detection-based-on-Deep-Learning/README.md

 - **Deployment:** Integration with healthcare systems or standalone application

 ## Usage
-**To train and evaluate the model:
+To train and evaluate the model: python train.py --data_dir path_to_dataset --epochs 50 --batch_size 32